adscorp100/mdhomecarebuild/src/content/services/specialist-disability-accommodation.md

 ---

-##
+## NDIS Specialist Disability Accommodation in {suburb}

-NDIS Specialist Disability Accommodation in {suburb}Specialist Disability Accommodation (SDA) in {suburb} is specially designed housing for NDIS participants with extreme functional impairment or very high support needs.
+Specialist Disability Accommodation (SDA) in {suburb} is specially designed housing for NDIS participants with extreme functional impairment or very high support needs.
 Our SDA properties throughout {suburb} provide accessible, purpose-built living environments that support independence, safety, and an enhanced quality of life for people with significant disabilities.

-###
+### What is Specialist Disability Accommodation?

-What is Specialist Disability Accommodation?SDA is not support services, but rather the physical housing environment—the home itself.
+SDA is not support services, but rather the physical housing environment—the home itself.
 It includes specific accessibility features, designs, and locations to meet the needs of eligible NDIS participants in {suburb}.
 SDA is typically combined with Supported Independent Living (SIL) services to provide a comprehensive housing and support solution.

-###
+### Our SDA Housing Options in {suburb}

-Our SDA Housing Options in {suburb}We offer various SDA design categories in {suburb} to match individual needs:
+We offer various SDA design categories in {suburb} to match individual needs:

 - **Improved Liveability:** Housing designed to reduce strain on residents who may have sensory, cognitive, or intellectual disabilities
 - **Fully Accessible:** Housing that provides a high level of physical accessibility for people with significant mobility needs
 - **Robust Design:** Housing with special features that make it resilient, reducing the risk of injury and enabling complex behaviors to be supported
 - **High Physical Support:** Housing with a very high level of accessibility, including structural provisions for ceiling hoists and other assistive technology

-###
+### SDA Property Features in {suburb}

-SDA Property Features in {suburb}Our SDA properties in {suburb} may include:
+Our SDA properties in {suburb} may include:

 - Wheelchair accessible design throughout
 - Accessible bathrooms and kitchens